-Kings Beach Elementary is a TK-5 school with an enrollment in September 2022 of 390 students.
-Our school community consists of 56% Hispanic/Latino students, 40% socio-economically disadvantaged students, and 40% English Learner students.
+Kings Beach Elementary is a TK-5 school with an enrollment in September 2023 of 387 students.
+Our school community consists of approximately 55% Hispanic/Latino students, 40% socio-economically disadvantaged students, and 40% English Learner students.
 The Special Education population is 9.5% of the student body.
 Kings Beach is a Spanish Immersion school and is a program of choice in the school district.
 Due to the Immersion program Kings Beach draws a large number of families from around the school district as well as families that live in the Kings Beach area.

-The Kings Beach certificated staff has 18 grade-level classroom teachers, 1 STEAM teacher, 1 PE teacher, 1 Music teacher, 2 Counselors, 1 Accelerated Learner Teacher (shared with another site), 1 ELD teacher, 1 Intervention teacher, 1 Resource Specialist teacher, 1 principal, 1 Assistant Principal (shared with another site), 1 Speech Therapist (shared with another site) and 1 psychologist (shared with other sites).
-The Kings Beach classified staff has 1 office manager/secretary, 2 campus monitors, 1 Library Tech, 4 Instructional Aides, 3 custodians, 2 Food Service workers, and 2 Yard Supervisors.
+The Kings Beach certificated staff has 18 grade-level classroom teachers, 1 STEAM teacher, 1 PE teacher, 1 Music teacher, 2 Counselors, 1 Accelerated Learner Teacher (shared with another site), 1 ELD teacher, 1 Reading Intervention teacher, 1 Resource Specialist teacher plus a .4 additional Resource teacher, 1 principal, 1 Assistant Principal, 1 Speech Therapist (shared with another site) and 1 psychologist (shared with another site).
+The Kings Beach classified staff has 1 office manager/secretary, 2 campus monitors, 1 Library Tech, 6 Instructional Aides, 3 custodians, 2 Food Service workers, and 2 Yard Supervisors.
 Every classroom has one-to-one Chromebooks and projection TVs.